Jiab77/BJRencoder/README.md

 Open source encoding software based on FFMpeg

-# Compilation FFMpeg / NVENC ~~+ NVRESIZE~~
+# Compilation FFMpeg / NVENC ~~+ NVRESIZE~~ + QSV + VAAPI + VDPAU + OpenCL
-> nVidia `nvresize` patch is outdated and not more compatible to the last version of FFmpeg, so it's not included in this documentation.
+> nVidia `nvresize` patch is outdated and not more compatible to the latest version of FFmpeg, so it's not included in this documentation.

+> *(even if I've passed a lot of time at trying to make it compile... without any success)*

 > Please don't rely on this page: https://developer.nvidia.com/ffmpeg, the implementation is a hack and was never been added to the main FFmpeg tree.